March 27, 2026

 Part 2: The Problem (100 words)

 Describe the specific pain in concrete terms.
 Avoid vague language like "inefficient processes."
 Use numbers wherever possible.
+Quantify the cost of the problem in dollars lost or hours wasted — this makes the ROI of your solution self-evident.

 Example: "Summit HVAC was receiving 120+ monthly service requests but only converting 28% — well below the 40% industry benchmark.
 The root cause was response time: the owner was handling all follow-up personally, and after-hours and weekend leads often went uncontacted for 18–36 hours.
 They estimated they were losing $25,000–$30,000 in monthly revenue to this gap."